vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

                 securityContext: {}
                 terminationGracePeriodSeconds: 30
    ```

-   >**Note**: If your YAML code is offset in the Kubernetes Resource View editor, do not worry.
-Just substitute the required placeholders.

 6. Select **Add** to initiate the deployment.
 This can take a few minutes after which you will see the deployment listed.